Search continues for missing after Colombia tourist boat accident

-GUATAPE, Colombia Rescue workers searched on Monday for as many as 16 people believed to be missing after a tourist boat sank the previous day in a reservoir in north-central Colombia, killing six people.
+GUATAPE, Colombia (Reuters) - Rescue workers searched on Monday for two people missing after a tourist boat sank in a reservoir in north-central Colombia, killing seven.

-The cause of the accident was still unclear, officials said.
-Use of the Penol-Guatape reservoir, a popular site for water-sports and tours, was restricted as the search continued.
+The cause of the accident on Sunday was still unclear, officials said.
+Use of the Penol-Guatape reservoir, a popular site for water sports and tours, was restricted as the search continued.

-The boat, El Almirante, was carrying 170 passengers and three crew members, said Margarita Moncada, the head of disaster relief for Antioquia province.
+Reports of the dead and missing have varied widely since the accident, as have figures for how many people were onboard the boat.

-Authorities had so far tallied 134 people rescued, six dead and 15 or 16 missing, Moncada told reporters, adding that they hoped the number of people rescued would continue to rise.
-Authorities were also unsure if all the people reported to be on the boat had actually been on board, she added.
+"The official figures at this hour are two missing, seven dead and 158 rescued," the national disaster relief agency said on Twitter.
+"Operations continue."

-Officials initially reported nine people dead and 28 missing, but Moncada said some survivors rescued by private boats were taken to different docks on the reservoir shore and so were not immediately accounted for.
+Officials initially reported nine people dead and 28 missing, figures which later dropped to six and 16 respectively.
+Some survivors rescued by private boats were taken to different docks on the reservoir shore and so were not immediately accounted for, authorities said.

 Videos posted on social media showed motorboats coming to the aid of passengers on the upper decks as the boat rocked from side to side.
 Survivors told local television they heard a loud noise before the boat began to sink.